AD35 University Archives and Records Management

 To promote its mission of teaching, research, and service, the University has decided to make available certain University Records in custody of the University Archives for inspection, copying, and general/public research use, subject to those constraints that may apply by virtue of federal or state law or regulation, University policies, guidelines, or standards.

 ARCHIVAL RECORDS MUST BE TRANSFERRED:

-Archival records as designated in the Records Retention, Disposition and Destruction Schedules, must be transferred to the University Archives for permanent preservation; the University Archives/Records Management Program shall designate which records are archival and shall have the authority to examine any and all University records in their offices of origin, subject to possible conditions of national security classification.
+Archival Records as designated in the Records Retention Schedules, must be reviwed and, upon approval by the University Archivist, transferred to the University Archives for permanent preservation.
+The University Archives in collaboration with the Records Management Program shall designate which records are archival and shall have the authority to examine any and all University Records in their originating Units, subject to possible conditions of national security classification.

 UNIVERSITY ARCHIVAL RECORDS MAY BE USED BY ANY INDIVIDUAL:

-University archival records may be used by any individual, subject to their agreement to abide by archival rules governing access and use.
+University Archival Records may be used by any individual, whether a member of the University Community or of the public, subject to their agreement to abide by archival rules governing access and use.